Family & Relationships Articles

 When a wife comes down with a serious illness (such as cancer or heart disease) even longtime couples are more likely to divorce, a new study reveals.

 Caring for an aging family member can turn everything you think you know about love upside down.
-But there are simple ways to find support and answers to your most difficult questions.
+Issues surrounding love and caregiving are common topics of discussion in AgingCare's online community.

 Becoming the primary caregiver for a spouse in chronic pain goes beyond what might be easily imaginable.
 Asking for help, staying social, and using humor are just a few of the many valuable suggestions for this difficult task.